 The Theory

-The full read-through, in one continuous arc — Foundations followed by the Asymmetric Epistemic Principle.
-For per-section reading, jump to Foundations or Epistemic Asymmetry.
+The full read-through, in one continuous arc — Foundations, the Asymmetric Epistemic Principle, and Space, Time, Mass, and Energy. v0.6 vocabulary throughout.
+For per-section reading, jump to Foundations, Spacetime, or Epistemic Asymmetry.

 Contents